When To Apply Sunscreen: Before or After Moisturizer?

 Wearing both sunscreen and moisturizer is vital to keeping your skin healthy and youthful-looking.
 When pairing these two skincare essentials here are a few key takeaways to keep in mind:

-- Apply mineral sunscreen after moisturizer (if you’re going to wear chemical sunscreen, make sure to put sunscreen on before moisturizer)
+- Should you put sunscreen on before or after moisturizer?
+Apply mineral sunscreen after moisturizer (if you’re going to wear chemical sunscreen, make sure to put sunscreen on before moisturizer)

 - In general, you want to use separate sunscreen and moisturizing products

 - Wear sunscreen with SPF 30 or higher over your moisturizer for adequate sun protection

 - Wait at least a minute or so between applying moisturizer and sunscreen

 - Even if your makeup has SPF, you should still wear sunscreen, unless you've opted for a tinted foundation replacement like one of our Total Protection™ Face Shields with broad spectrum SPF 50 coverage